mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 But actually, we don't do zazen like this.
 Zazen is used as a means.

 At that time, you accept yourself as an immature person.
-And then through zazen you want to reach a certain higher level, which is called a mature level of human life, seen in the future.
+And then through zazen you want to reach a certain higher level, which is called *a mature level of human life*, seen in the future.
 At that time, the present life is immature or unhappy.
 That's why you want to practice zazen.

 So at that time, zazen is completely a means to an end.
-That means you already accept your life [as] not sublime.
-Your life is unhappy. [...]
+That means you already accept your life [as] not sublime, your life [as] unhappy. [...]
 If you do zazen like this, as a means to an end, you accept the lack of sublimity in your existence.
 That's why you really want to do zazen.

 But no matter how long you do zazen like *this*, it's very difficult to realize real peaceful, harmonious life.
 Because at that time zazen is a means. *Means* means you are already creating something as a fixed idea.
 But [the] end itself is just actual movement-activity, which is called zazen.